Elsa Hosk: Personal life

 Hosk is the daughter of Swedish father Pål and Finnish mother Marja.
 She has two brothers.
 Her cousin, Alice Herbst, is also a model.
 Herbst won the televised competition of Sweden's Next Top Model in 2012.

 Hosk has worked to support the anti-human trafficking organization, FAIR Girls.
 She became interested in the issue after seeing the movie The Whistleblower, which dealt with issues of sex trafficking.

 Though the media often notes her physical resemblance and nominal correlation to Queen Elsa from Disney's 2013 film Frozen, she denies any connection to the character or the Frozen franchise.

-Since early 2015, Hosk has been in a relationship with British businessman Tom Daly.
+Since early 2015, Hosk has been in a relationship with Tom Daly, the Danish cofounder and creative director of holistic eyewear company District Vision.
 Their daughter was born on 11 February 2021.
 The couple became engaged in September 2025.
+In April 2026, Hosk announced that they are expecting another child.
+On 22 July, Hosk gave birth to their second daughter.